 The electric car company has changed the referral program over the years.
 At one point, they offered customers $1,000 to refer-a-friend.
 Another referral strategy that was on offer was access to an exclusive Powerwall 2 battery for Tesla owners who referred multiple people.
 Other referral rewards included invitations to exclusive parties and the opportunity to purchase special edition products.

 Marketers love referral programs because they know it works.
-It results in virality and reduces customer acquisition charges, making it an attractive proposition.
+It results in vitality and reduces customer acquisition charges, making it an attractive proposition.
 Building a successful referral program requires leadership buy-in, choosing the right incentives, and the right referral software.
 It should be simple, easy to implement and make changes and give instant benefits to the referrers.

 If you want to add a referral program to your eCommerce website, get in touch with the folks at 99minds.
 We will be more than happy to help set up your referral program.